Tsaiqu/deeply/README.md

-✨ Spark – Couple Cards 2.0
+✨ Deeply – Couple Cards 2.0

 A digital take on classic conversation decks for couples.
 No more lost boxes—just a phone and a moment to connect.
 🛠 Tech Stack (The "No-Config" Club)